Capricoinofficial/coldstakepool/doc/upgrade_daemon.md

-# Upgrading particld daemon
+# Upgrading capricoinplusd daemon

-This guide covers upgrading Particl daemon, when a new version is available.
+This guide covers upgrading Capricoin+ daemon, when a new version is available.

 ## 1. Preparation